dreamportdev/Osdev-Notes/01_Build_Process/01_Overview.md

 There are more details to this, however most bootloaders will provide a tool that lets us create a bootable iso, with the kernel, the bootloader itself and any other files we might want.
 For grub this is `grub-mkrescue` and limine provides `limine-install` for version 2.x or `limine-deploy` for version 3.x.

 While the process of generating an iso is straightforward enough when using something like xorisso, the process of installing a bootloader into that iso is usually bootloader dependent.
-This is covered more in detail in it's own section.
+This is covered more in detail in it's own chapter.

 If just here for a quick reference, grub uses `grub-mkrescue` and a `grub.cfg` file, limine reqiures us to build the iso by yourselves with a `limine.cfg` on it, and then run `limine-deploy`.